vincent-crechet/ai-agents/README.md

 # ai-agents
-automating the use of LLMs
+automating the use of LLMs for different activities related to the development of medical software